Let’s get real, right off the rip here.

-I know the media makes it look all sexy with the Wall Street and Boiler Room-type of movies, but the nitty-gritty truth is that sales
+I know the media makes it look all sexy with the Wall Street and Boiler Room-type of movies, but the nitty-gritty truth is that sales is hard AF.

 If you aren’t a leather-skinned, coffee drinking, sailor-mouth having, work-a-holic, you are gonna have a real hard time working in sales.

 Sadly, some people never realize this.
 They spend their whole life chasing the holy grail of sales—the big commission check.
 For most, that big check never arrives.
 Sales is a lot like Hollywood.
 People have these massive hopes and dreams of making it on the big screen, only to quickly find out it’s fiercely competitive and nowhere near as easy as it looks.

 In sales, you have a choice to make.
 A choice to stick with it and get better, despite all the odds against you.
 Or to tap out.

 I’m assuming that since you’re reading this, you want to improve your sales game.
 Well, I’m going to help you.
 But first, before we can improve, we must admit where we are weak.